Painting the Figure with Terre Verte

 I pretty much only used one brush here.
 One of my absolute favourites.
 A beautiful Rosemary & Co. handmade hogshair filbert.
 I was done in less than an hour.

 I must say, she’s looking a little bit ghoulish at the moment.
-In the next blog, I’ll bring out more of the higher values, and get the flesh ready for the colour glazing stages.
+In the next blog, I’ll be Painting the Flesh Tone and bring out more of the higher values, and get the flesh ready for the colour glazing stages.

 Check out my portraits and figure paintings here.